 E. Procedure for Non-Renewal, Suspension or Revocation of License and Appeal.

 5.9 Notification.
 Following a determination that grounds for non-renewal, suspension or revocation of a License exist, the CODE OFFICIAL shall notify the OWNER of the action to be taken and the reason therefor.
 Such notification shall be in writing. addressed to the OWNER in question, and shall contain the following information:

 5.10 Delivery of Notification.

 (A) All notices shall be sent to the OWNER and MANAGER, if applicable, by certified mail.
-In the event that the notice is returned by the postal authorities marked "unclaimed" or "refused", then the CODE ENFORCEMENT OFFICER shall attempt delivery by personal service on the OWNER or MANAGER, if applicable.
-The CODE ENFORCEMENT OFFICER shall also post the notice at a conspicuous place on the PREMISES.
+In the event that the notice is returned by the postal authorities marked "unclaimed" or "refused", then the CODE OFFICIAL shall attempt delivery by personal service on the OWNER or MANAGER, if applicable.
+The CODE OFFICIAL shall also post the notice at a conspicuous place on the PREMISES.

 6.1 Basis for Violation.

 It shall be unlawful for any PERSON, as either OWNER or MANAGER of a REGULATED RENTAL UNIT for which a License is required, to operate without a valid, current License issued by the CITY authorizing such operation.
 It shall also be unlawful for any PERSON, either OWNER or MANAGER, to allow the number of OCCUPANTS of a REGULATED RENTAL UNIT to exceed the maximum limit as set forth on the License, or to violate any other provision of this Ordinance.
 IT SHALL BE UNLAWFUL FOR ANY OCCUPANT TO VIOLATE THIS ORDINANCE.